Iteo/audoma/docs/usage.rst

 | Then those will be traversed in the defined order.
 | The first one matching will be used.

-| Let's take an example viewset:
+| Let's have a look at an example viewset:

 .. code-block :: python
    :linenos: